cloud-native-toolkit/operator-masauto/README.md

 ### CP4D IMPORTANT NOTE
 BEFORE installing CP4D you currently must have a *global* pull secret defined on the cluster with your IBM Entitlement Key

+### Predict Important Note
+If Predict install fails with a configuration error message for the database or database not able to be connected to, then most likely you will need to increase the heap of your db2 MASIOT database.
+You can edit the following: CustomResourceDefination-> Db2Cluster->Instances->MASIOT  in the yaml edit the pod resources limits section set cpu:8 and mem: 32Gi